 Bleeding wounds are one of the most common issues you'll deal with when performing first aid for dogs.
 Taking care of your dog's wounds properly and promptly is vital to avoid infections, and further complications.

 If your dog has a mild cut or scrape, you need to clean the wound with warm water.
-Apply dog-safe antiseptic treatment, and then cover with a liquid bandage or put your dog in an Elizabethan collar.
+Apply dog-safe antiseptic treatment, and then cover with a liquid bandage or put your dog in an Elizabethan collar or an inflatable collar.

 If your dog has a more significant injury, head to the vet immediately.
 It would be best to take someone else with you, if possible.
 If you have that opportunity, have the other person drive so that you may tend to your dog.